KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

 ## Task 2: Update and replace a document by ID

-1. In the last lab, you were able to insert into a SQL table and a document into the duality view and see the changes reflected accordingly.
-Here we are going to go one step further.
-Lets update the Kids genre table via SQL and we will see this reflected throughout all all documents that contain the Kids genre.
-Copy the code and click **Run Statement**.
+1. In the previous lab, you learned how to insert records into a SQL table and a document into the duality view.
+Now, we will go one step further and update the Kids genre table using SQL.
+This change will be reflected in all documents that contain the Kids genre.
+Run the following code:

     ```
     <copy>